citp/privacy-policy-historical/c/cl/clo/cloudmagic.com.md

 We then use the authorization provided by you to build an index of your data, as well as to continuously keep your index updated.
 This index is stored securely in our servers.
 We use AWS servers to store your data.
 [Here is an overview of AWS’ security policies](http://aws.amazon.com/security/).
 Apart from that we take a number of security measures to ensure that your data is never read by anyone else.

-The only manner in which your data is used is when you carry out a search - in which case CloudMagic searches through your index and shows you search results.
-Even when you search within your data, we ensure that all transmission is secure using HTTPS so that no one else can access your data.
+Your data is used only to deliver emails to your CloudMagic app on your device.
+We also ensure that all transmission is secure using HTTPS so that no one else can access your data.

   3. Our policy towards children

 CloudMagic does not knowingly collect information from children under the age of 13.
 If we learn that we have inadvertently collected personally identifiable information such as email address or name from children under the age of 13, we will promptly delete it.
-Parents and guardians can contact us on [feedback@cloudmagic.com](mailto:feedback@cloudmagic.com) if they are aware that their child has provided us with personal information without their consent.
+Parents and guardians can contact us on [hello@cloudmagic.com](mailto:hello@cloudmagic.com) if they are aware that their child has provided us with personal information without their consent.

   4. Support queries